CISecurity/ControlsAssessmentSpecification/control-9/control-9.4.rst

 Measures
 --------
-* M1 = For an endpoint's firewall policy, 1 if all of the described open ports are in the allowed list
+* M1(i) = (For each endpoint "i") 1 if all of the described open ports are in the allowed list in the endpoint's firewall policy
-* M2 = For an endpoint's firewall policy, 1 if a default deny rule exists and is enforced.
+* M2(i) = (For each endpoint "i") 1 if a default deny rule exists in the endpoint's firewall policy, and is enforced.
 * M3 = Total number of endpoints
-* M4 = Logical AND of M1 and M2 for that endpoint
+* M4(i) = (For each endpoint "i") Logical AND of M1 and M2 for that endpoint

 Metrics
 -------